 Games for Change runs various professional programs to engage developers, and help organizations surface some of the best concepts from around the world.
 Game design challenges are run in partnership with leading NGO’s and companies looking to engage with G4C’s diverse and creative community of developers. test test test

-Games for Change is currently hosting two professional programs: The VR for Change Alcove Challenge and the Endless “Learn to Code” Games Fellowship and Raising Good Gamers.
+Games for Change is currently hosting three professional programs: The VR for Change Alcove Challenge, the Endless “Learn to Code” Games Fellowship and Raising Good Gamers.
 Two others, the STEM Your Game Challenge Powered by Endless, and the Serious Games Developer Program will be launching soon.